Visit Powdermill Nature Reserve

 Storytime and More

 Join us at Powdermill Nature Reserve on the first Sunday of each month at 2 p.m. for Storytime and More.
-Children ages 3 to 9, accompanied by an adult, are welcome to discover the wonders of nature through a picture book read-aloud and then participate in a related game, craft project, or nature walk.
+Children ages 3 to 9, accompanied by an adult, are welcome to discover the wonders of nature through a picture book read-aloud and related game, craft project, or nature walk.

 Join us in the Parker Room of the nature center on the second Sunday of each month at 2 p.m. for a seasonally relevant nature talk.
 At the same time, children ages 8 to 13 are invited into the Netting Classroom to join us for a hands-on investigation of the natural world!
 Weather permitting, each lecture will be followed by a brief foray into the field for an interpretive hike.

 Some kinds of nature are best observed at dusk.
 Join us on the third Wednesday of each month (January through October) at 7 p.m.
 (Note: 7/17 time is 8:30-10 pm to observe nighttime insects!).
 Popcorn will be served!
 Soft drinks will be available for purchase.

 With the health and safety of visitors in mind, we have made the decision to cancel this event.
 Stay tuned for other ways to celebrate the Earth and enjoy nature!